oz123/awesome-c/README.md

 * [indent][315] - Formats C source code automatically to make it easier to read.
 Also converts from one style of source to another.
 [GPL-3.0+][41].
 * [qo][274] - A build system that works without a separate config file.
 [MIT][11].
+* [SMACK][500] - A modular software verification toolchain and a self-contained software verifier.
+Currently only works with programs compiled using Clang.
+  [MIT][11].
 * [unifdef][290] - Removes #ifdef and #if directives with their delimited text without touching any other part of the file.
 [BSD-3-Clause][6] or [BSD-2-Clause][24].